On equivariant homotopy theory for model categories: The discrete setting

 Denote the category of sets by $\Set$. \begin{ex} The category of $G$-objects in $\Set$ coincides with the category of $G$-sets, i.e., of sets with a $G$-action.
 Moreover for any subgroup $H$ of $G$, the $H$-fixed point functor takes a $G$-set $X$ to its ordinary fixed point set

 \end{ex}

-We are interested in the existence of the following model category structure. \begin{defn} Let $\F$ be a set of subgroups of $G$.
-The category $\C^G$ is said to admit the \emph{$\F$-model structure} if it is a model category with weak equivalences and fibrations the maps that are taken to weak equivalences and fibrations in $\C$, respectively, by each $H$-fixed point functor with $H\in \F$. \end{defn}
+We are interested in the existence of the following model category structure. \begin{defn} Let $\F$ be a collection of subgroups of $G$, i.e., a set of subgroups that is closed under conjugation.
+The category $\C^G$ is said to admit the \emph{$\F$-model structure} if it is a model category with weak equivalences and fibrations the maps that are taken to weak equivalences and fibrations in $\C$ by each $H$-fixed point functor with $H\in \F$. \end{defn}

-\begin{rem} We do not assume that the set of subgroups $\F$ is closed under conjugation or taking subgroups.
-Nevertheless, note that the fixed point functors of conjugate subgroups are isomorphic.
-Indeed, if $H'=gHg^{-1}$, then the composition